Reviewed 01/12/2021 by ftwilliam.com, Legal and Regulatory U.S. Wolters Kluwer

 |For 403(b) plan sponsors|

 The due date for filing Form 8955-SSA is the last day of the seventh month after the plan year ends.
 For a calendar-year plan, this date is July 31.
-The due date may be extended by filing Form 5558 or by the extension of the due date of the employer's federal income tax return past the due date of the 8955-SSA.
+The due date may be extended up to 2 ½ months by filing Form 5558, Application for Extension of Time To File Certain Employee Plan Returns, on or before the normal due date (not including any extensions), or by using an automatic extension of time to file Form 8955-SSA until the due date of the employer’s federal income tax return.

 You must only use the "Special extension" box for extensions announced by the IRS such as extensions for presidentially-declared disasters or for service in, or in support of, the Armed Forces of the United States in a combat zone.
 (See the instructions Other Extensions of Time to File" for more information.)